arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Non-grounded Thermocouple connection to channel 0](assets/thermocouple-connection.png)

-***Thermocouples can have different cable color codes depending on the region and normative.
+***Thermocouples can have different cable color codes depending on the region and norm.
 Please check the meaning of each cable code before connecting them to the device.
 Do not connect the thermocouple negative pin to GND.***

 The following example sketch demonstrates how to read temperatures from thermocouples connected to a Portenta Machine Control device.
 It uses the `Arduino_PortentaMachineControl` library to interface with the thermocouple probes and prints the temperature values to the Arduino IDE's Serial Monitor every second.